tmikulin/docker-rabbitmq-cluster/README.md

 ## Description

-This docker-compose file allows you to create an robust rabbitmq cluster for local development
+This docker-compose file allows you to create an **rabbitmq cluster** for local development or testing

 It uses the [official rabbitmq docker image](https://hub.docker.com/_/rabbitmq?tab=description) :rocket:

 ### * Note on features

-The default version is the **rabbitmq version 3.8.1** because of its SAC capability, namely having multiple consumers on one particular queue but with only one active at a time.
+The default version is the **rabbitmq version 3.8.1** because of its [SAC capability](https://www.cloudamqp.com/blog/2019-04-23-rabbitmq-3-8-feature-focus-single-active-consumer.html), namely having multiple consumers on one particular queue but with only one active at a time.

-Tested on macOS Sierra (version 10.12.6) and Ubuntu 18

-I needed an local rabbitmq cluster with these defaults for development purposes, but they are all easily customizable:
+The compose file is setup with sane defaults that you can change (.env file), and the `bash script + advenced.config` with the added modifications for the cluster configuration:

- - ha policy (mirroring of queues on all nodes)
+ - `ha policy` (mirroring of queues on all nodes)
- - pause minority as the partition handling strategy (because s*** happens and you need to be prepared)
+ - `pause minority` as the partition handling strategy (because s*** happens :fire: and you need to be prepared)

 ## General Instructions